-Canon 16-35mm f2.8L II Real World Review with Sample Photos
+Canon EF 16-35mm f2.8L II USM Sample Photos and Review

 I've recently adopted the use of Ultra Wide angle lenses after strictly using the Canon 24-70mm f2.8 for the last few years.